-- (4) It shall be a good defence for a person charged with an offence under this paragraph if he satisfies the Court that there existed any circumstnees which constituted a reasonable or lawful excuse for his action or that his action was motivated by anything that was beneficial to the public interest. - Il.-(I) Any person who, whether or not he is an employee of a specified authority by any wilful act or omission, or by his negligence or misconduct, or by reason of his failure to take reasonable care or to discharge his duties in a reasonable manner, causes any specified authority to suffer a pecuniary loss or causes any damage to any Property owned by or in the possession of an specified authority, is notwithstanding any written law to the contrary, guilty of an offence under this paragraph - (2) A specified authority shall for the purposes of subparagraph (1), be deemed to have incurred a pecuniary loss riotwithstanding- - (a) that it has received or is entitled to receive any payment in respect of such loss under any policy of insurance; or - (b) that it has been otherwise compensated, or is entitled to be compensated, for that loss. - (3) For the avoidance of doubt it is hereby declared that where any person charged with stealing anything, or with any other Offence under any written law, in relation to a specified authority, is acquitted, he may be subsequently charged and tried for an offence under this paragraph even if the subsequent charge under this paragraph is based on the same acts or omissions upon which the Previous charge was based. - (4) Where the Court convicts a person of an offence under this paragraph, it shall, in addition to any other penal measure it imposes, order such person to pay to the specified authority compensation of an amount not exceeding the amount of the actual loss incurred by the specified authority and in assessing such compensation the court shall have regard to any extenuating circumstances it may consider relevant. - (5) Where an order is made under subparagraph (4), the specified authority in whose favour such order is made may file an authenticated copy of the order in the district court having jurisdiction over the area over which the Court has jurisdiction, and upon being so filed the order shall be deemed to be a decree passed by that district court and may be executed in the same manner as if it were a decree passed under the Provisions of the Civil Procedure Code, 1966, and the district court shall have jurisdiction to execute that decree notwithstanding that the amount of the compensation awarded exceeds the pecuniary jurisdiction of the district court.
+10.-(1) Any person who, whether or not he is an

+loss to specified authority Act No. 12 of 1987 s.
+20 Cap.
+4 s.
+8 employee of a specified authority by any wilful act or omission, or by his negligence or misconduct, or by reason of his failure to take reasonable care or to discharge his duties in a reasonable manner, causes any specified authority to suffer a pecuniary loss or causes any damage to any property owned by or in the possession of any specified authority, notwithstanding any written law to the country, commits an offence under this paragraph, if the monetary value of the loss or damage exceeds one million shillings.

+- (2) A specified authority shall, for the purposes of subparagraph (1), be deemed to have incurred a pecuniary loss notwithstanding- - (a) that it has received or is entitled to receive any payment in respect of such loss under any policy of insurance; or - (b) that it has been otherwise compensated, or is entitled to be compensated, for that loss. - (3) For the avoidance of doubt it is hereby declared that where any person charged with stealing anything, or with any other offence under any written law, in relation to a specified authority, is acquitted, he may be subsequently charged and tried for an offence under this paragraph even if the subsequent charge under this paragraph is based on the same acts or omissions upon which the previous charge was based. - (4) Where the Court convicts a person of an offence under this paragraph, it shall, in addition to any other penal measure it imposes, order such person to pay to the specified authority compensation of an amount not exceeding the amount of the actual loss incurred by the specified authority and in assessing such compensation the Court shall have regard to any extenuating circumstances it may consider relevant. - (5) Where an order is made under subparagraph (4), the specified authority in whose favour such order is made may file an authenticated copy of the order in the district court having jurisdiction over the area over which the Court has jurisdiction, and upon being so filed the order shall be deemed to be a decree passed by that district court and may be executed in the same manner as if it were a decree passed under the provisions of the Civil Procedure Code, and the district court shall have jurisdiction to execute that decree notwithstanding that the amount of the compensation awarded exceeds the pecuniary jurisdiction of the district court.